 Fig. 5 presents the average intensity profile for the first 10 seconds, allotted to t=5 s, and the result of the fit using (2), the smooth line, as described in the previous section.
-We notice that the profile is smoother than in Fig. 4 and that the scattering parameter is 0.98207, corresponding to spherical particles with the diameter around 2 microns.
+We notice that the profile is smoother than in Fig. 4 and that the scattering parameter is 0.98207, corresponding to spherical particles with the diameter around 2 microns, as revealed by Fig. 1.